 The video is not so much a mourning of things past, nor a nostalgia, although both those elements are present.

-and ethnic backgrounds, many of the people on the first rung of immigration; and it is about residential neighbors
+many of the people on the first rung of immigration; and it is about residential neighbors

 living in close proximity with active industries.
 With development threatening from all sides it is not to be idealized